codequester/ref-client-app/README.md

-# ref-client-app
+# ref-sample-app
-Dummy Client App that will be scaled.
+Dummy sample App that will be scaled.
 This just has a static end point that produces a greeting.